Vaaranam Aayiram (soundtrack): Album information

 The soundtrack album was under production from late 2007, features seven songs; six of them written by Thamarai and one song by Na.
 Muthukumar and an instrumental song.
 The track "Mundhinam Partheney" was played during Krishnan's (Suriya) meet with his first love Malini (Simran).
 The track was considered to be a favourite for many music critics and audiophiles.
 A sample of tunes and beats is inspired from the 1987 song "Faith" from the studio album of the same name by George Michael.
 The song "Yethi Yethi" sung by Benny Dayal, was picturised on Suriya's early life in his teenage.
 It was shot at the Elliot's Beach, along with the LIC headquarters in Chennai and Napier Bridge.

-"Adiye Kolluthey", which was recorded by Benny Dayal and Shruti Haasan, was shot at the University of California in Berkeley, where few scenes were being filmed.
+"Adiye Kolluthey", which was recorded by Benny Dayal and Shruti Haasan, was shot at the University of California, Berkeley, where few scenes were being filmed.
 This song featured in the first trailer was raved by audiences, which also led a popular distributor in North India to fetch the film rights for the highest bid.
 Following the anticipation, a rough cut of the song was leaked into the internet, creating uproar among the film crew.
+The song samples AC/DC's "Love Bomb".
 The song "Nenjukkul Peidhidum" is picturised with Surya's (Suriya) first meet with Meghna (Sameera Reddy) in a train, where Suriya recognizes his love at first sight.
 It was shot at various locations including India Gate, Mumbai Taj Hotel, Taj Mahal, Egmore Junction and Anna Nagar Tower Park and few sequences being filmed in set.
 The track "Oh Shanthi" was played during Surya's visit to United States in search of Meghana.

 "Ava Enna", sung by Karthik and backing vocals by V. V. Prasanna, was picturised during Surya's grief over the loss of Meghana, and started drugs and alcoholism to ease his pain.
 "Annal Mele Panithuli" is played at Surya's first meet with Priya (Divya Spandana) after his army training and was sung by prominent Carnatic musician Sudha Raghunathan.